Folklore of Puerto Rico: Early cultural syncretism (1500-1599)

 A depiction of the legend of Diego Salcedo's drowning at the hands of the Taíno.

 The European colonization began in full force after Juan Ponce de León arrived in 1508 and went into full effect when the native Taíno population rebelled against the foreign presence in the archipelago.
 Despite their relatively short interaction, the Taínos had a notable influence on Spanish culture, incorporating more words into the Castilian language than any other external influence.
 Daily customs were adopted by the colonizing settlers, including barbecue and the cultivation of corn and other New World plants.
 Despite the imposition of Catholicism being one of the European main goals, some of the Taíno religious beliefs also managed to become incorporated into the customs of the settlers.

 The native beliefs included dour or spooky elements that were easy to adapt into this emerging folklore.
-For example, ghost stories were an important part of the Taino ontological system and were most notably represented by the Hupia, guava-eating spirits that wandered the roads at night and were only differentiated from the living due to their lack of a bellybutton.
+For example, ghost stories were an important part of the Taíno ontological system and were most notably represented by the Hupia, guava-eating spirits that wandered the roads at night and were only differentiated from the living due to their lack of a bellybutton.
 This is said to have been a task to preserve the balance between the word of the dead and the living, while the fruit's name and its role in the story is a homage to Maquetaurie Guayaba, their bat-like god of the dead who ruled over the underworld realm known as Coaiba.
 The guava was also used to produce a black-colored pigment, associated with death.
 The Spanish co-opted this imagery for the legend of Los Ahorcados, the ghosts of hanged people that dangled from roadside trees late at night.

 Among the first adoptions that took place was that of the güiro and maracas, Taíno instruments used for religious rituals, by the European settlers who mixed them with Spanish instruments.
 In rural areas, the use of nasal signing originally used by the natives survived and was incorporated in the emerging genre of folk music.
 The Catholic Church provided the populace with instruments and formed musicians, which were used in service.
 The military organized the first bands.
 Several of the legends that trace back to this time, such as the tragic love tale of Guanina and the supposed drowning of a Spaniard named Diego Salcedo, concern the clash of both worlds and the effects that colonization had on the natives.
 Some of the characters in these tales are adaptations of actual historical figures, such as Cristóbal de Sotomayor.
 Others present more abstract concepts that intend to sell the moral of the story, such as the ideation that the rustling of the ceiba tree's leaves is the enduring whispers of those involved in forbidden relationships.